 The Financial Regulations set out LHP’s financial management controls including accountancy, audit standards and procedures.
 The Regulations also govern how contracts procured and managed in conjunction with Procurement Rules.
 The Procurement Rules ensure that we secure VFM through appropriate levels of competition for goods and services we need to deliver our services.

 Without such robust documents we would be unlikely to meeting the regulators standards of governance or comply with legislation.

 We are committed to adhere to policies and work to governance standards and to be open and transparent which is a key principle of good governance.
 This is why we openly publish our documents so you can see the way we operate.
+You can click the links below to be taken to the relevant document.
 You can read our governance documents and policies which form our Constitution either below or in our policies section.

 The LHP Group

 LHP is the parent company of several wholly owned subsidiary companies.
 These subsidiaries are: Humber Homes, Speedwell Homes and Boston Mayflower Finance Plc.

 Humber Homes Limited has been mainly dormant since 2015.
 It was originally set up as part of the mechanisms for the redevelopment of the former Yarborough Estate now known as Freshney Green and was a party to the original Development Agreement.

 Boston Mayflower Finance PLC is a special purpose vehicle incorporated for the purposes of raising finance and is without any assets of its own.
 As a PLC the Company has some different statutory requirements to comply with.